MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## Properties not supported by the new edit experience

 In general, the new edit experience built on profile cards will support editing properties in the profile card, but there there are exceptions.
 One exception is with properties hosted by Microsoft Entra ID and synced to UPA (SharePoint).
 By default, these aren't editable in Delve or in the legacy profile edit experience in SharePoint.
 However, administrators can override the default behavior to make them editable for the user.
-If administrators make this change, some properties can be edited in Delve, and some can be edited in the legacy edit-profile experience in SharePoint.
+If administrators make this change, some properties can be edited in Delve, and some can be edited in the legacy edit profile experience in SharePoint.

-The new edit-profile experience built on profile cards won't support editing these properties.
-Users can still edit them if administrators have made the setting changes mentioned above, in the legacy edit-profile experience, but by default they'll not be visible anywhere and only provide value if you have a custom solution.
+The new edit profile experience built on profile cards won't support editing these properties.
+Users can still edit them if administrators have made the setting changes mentioned above, in the legacy edit profile experience, but by default they'll not be visible anywhere and only provide value if you have a custom solution.
 The following list contains these properties.

 ### Properties synced from Microsoft Entra ID that aren't editable (by default) in Delve